nforeroba/portfolioNFB/nfb_portafolio_web/content/blog/mypcbuild-blog/index.md

 ## How It Started

 Back in 2014, right in the middle of my MSc studies, I decided to buy a new computer to replace my kinda old laptop than my beloved father bought for me on 2008.
+I remember noticing a green sticker, it had a NVIDIA GeForce 840M GPU.
+I never had a PC with a dedicated GPU before, so I was happy.

 ![First Gaming PC](1.png)

 ### Subsection 1.2